 WORLD ALLIANCE FOR PENTECOSTAL THEOLOGICAL EDUCATION

 The World Alliance for Pentecostal Theological Education (WAPTE) is a global cooperative fellowship of Pentecostal/Charismatic theological associations, denominational offices and missions agencies that provide educational services to theological and/or ministry training schools.
 It exists to assist and encourage these organizations in their endeavor to promote the development of Pentecostal/Charismatic theological education and leadership training.
-The Pentecostal World Fellowship (PWF) has appointed WAPTE to serve as the PWF Education Commission.
+The Pentecostal World Fellowship (PWF) has appointed WAPTE to serve as the PWF Education and Theology Commission (ETC).

 Name and Location

 The name of the organization will be the WORLD ALLIANCE FOR PENTECOSTAL THEOLOGICAL EDUCATION (hereinafter referred to as WAPTE), and its location shall be at: Steenweg op Waterloo 45, 1640 Sint-Genesius-Rode, Belgium.